glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 In what follows, I will describe several solutions to the issues outlined above, all of which are necessary to solve one part of the general problem.
 If you follow along, implementing these solutions for your own application, I suggest testing your changes after each iteration using [`siege`](https://github.com/JoeDog/siege).
+Siege is an HTTP load testing utility that is perfect for our use-case because it lets you define how many requests it sends to your server, shows you the status code of each request and prints a nice summary at the end.
+It can be invoked like `siege -c 2 https://your-application.example.com`, where `-c 2` tells it to perform 2 requests in parallel.

 ## Solution